-Sexual Harassment, as an umbrella category, includes the offenses of sexual harassment, sexual assault, domestic violence, dating violence, and stalking, and is defined as:
+Title IX Sexual Harassment, as an umbrella category, includes the offenses of sexual harassment, sexual assault, domestic violence, dating violence, and stalking.
+This definition applies to all formal complaints that fall within Title IX jurisdiction as determined by the Title IX Coordinator(or designee).
+Sexual harassment includes: